OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Course_Element_Video_Task.md

 * In the lower area of the video, steps of the treatment are shown.
 * While the video is playing, the appropriate name of the measure (category term) must be clicked on during the recognised step.
 * Feedback is given immediately after a term is selected.
-* Manual assessment by supervisors is not possible. (=> Practising should be possible without control).
+* Manual assessment by coaches is not possible. (=> Practising should be possible without control).

 ---